 That day David became a hero in Israel.
 The women came out to celebrate the Army's return singing and dancing.
 They sang, “Saul has slain his thousands, and David his ten thousands” (1 Samuel 18:7).
 Saul immediately became enraged with jealousy and from then on saw David as a threat to his rule.
 The next day as David was playing music for Saul to drive away the demon spirit, Saul threw a spear at David to try to kill him, but David escaped.
 Saul, in his arrogant ambition, had correctly discerned David as a threat to his rule for all the wrong reasons.
 Saul depended upon public opinion for success while David trusted the LORD.

-of a thousand.
-David was very successful in the Army and became even
+him commander of a thousand.
+David was very successful in the Army

-more popular in Israel.
-Saul encouraged David to continue to fight
+and became even more popular in Israel.
+Saul encouraged David to

-in the Army and promised to give him his daughter in marriage.
-The
+continue to fight in the Army and promised to give him his daughter in

-get killed in battle.
-However, David continued to distinguish himself
+that David would get killed in battle.
+However, David continued to

-in battle and became the best commander in Saul's Army (1 Samuel 18:30).
+distinguish himself in battle and became the best commander in Saul's Army

 David was born a wild child (Psalm 51:5), who was unloved by his parents.
 He was the last born and least born.
 His father gave his brothers the best opportunities while he dumped the worst assignments on David.
 David, however, did his job as unto the Lord.
 He executed Bible Doctrine and let the Lord promote him.
 He learned Bible Doctrine as a boy and advanced through the Separation from the World and Spiritual Growth phases of the Spiritual Life.
 When he faced Goliath and stayed in the Army of Saul, he was already in Spiritual Warfare.
 When he went down to the Cave of Adullam and became the captain of 400 men as he fled from Saul, David was in Suffering for Blessing (1 Sam.
 22:1).
 When David reached Spiritual Maturity at age 30, he was delivered from Saul and all his enemies and promoted to King of Israel (2 Samuel 2:4; 5:4).